star-whale/starwhale/docs/docs/quickstart/standalone.md

 The Starwhale version is currently under alpha preview, thus `--pre` is required.
 :::
 :::note
 Starwhale standalone requires Python 3.7 or above.
-Today starwhale only supports Linux platform.
-Windows and MacOS is coming soon.
+Today starwhale only supports Linux and MacOSX platform.
+Windows is coming soon.
 :::

 At the installation point, we recommended you follow the [doc](../standalone/installation.md).